awsdocs/amazon-workspaces-administration-guide/doc_source/register-deregister-directory.md

 1. For **Enable Amazon WorkDocs**, choose **Yes** to register the directory for use with Amazon WorkDocs or **No** otherwise\.
 **Note**
-This option is only displayed if Amazon WorkDocs is available in the region\.
+This option is only displayed if Amazon WorkDocs is available in the Region\.

 1. Choose **Register**\.
 Initially the value of **Registered** is `REGISTERING`\.
 After registration is complete, the value is `Yes`\.